pagkly/Zed/Investopedia3/Short Selling.md

 ### The Short Squeeze

-If a stock is actively shorted with a high short float and days to cover ratio, it is also at risk of experiencing a [short squeeze](https://www.investopedia.com/terms/s/shortsqueeze.asp).
+If a stock is actively shorted with a high short float and days to cover ratio, it is also at risk of experiencing a [[short squeeze]](https://www.investopedia.com/terms/s/shortsqueeze.asp).
 A short squeeze happens when a stock begins to rise, and short sellers cover their trades by buying their short positions back.
 This buying can turn into a feedback loop.
 Demand for the shares attracts more buyers, which pushes the stock higher, causing even more short-sellers to buy back or cover their positions.

 In Jan.
 2021, short squeezes occurred on several different stocks, including GameStop Corp. ([GME](https://www.investopedia.com/markets/stocks/gme/)) and AMC Entertainment Holdings Inc. ([AMC](https://www.investopedia.com/markets/quote?tvwidgetsymbol=AMC)), following efforts by retail traders on Reddit to drive up the price of the stocks.
 This resulted in large price spikes as short sellers were forced to cover their short positions for substantial losses.
 These volatile price movements were not driven by fundamental factors or news about the companies.
 Investors should be particularly cautious when considering trading stocks during short squeezes.